Chapter Five: Board Policies

 Accordingly, the Board expects the following:

-• The President will present an annual budget to the Board of Trustees for approval no later than the May Board meeting.
+• The President will present an annual operating budget to the Board of Trustees for approval no later than the May Board meeting.
 In the case that a new budget cannot be presented by the May meeting, the Board may pass a resolution at the regular June meeting or at a special meeting on or before June 30 extending the current year’s operating budget for a specified number of months; at the end of the specified period, the Board will take action on a new budget.

 • The President will notify the Board of Trustees of any significant potential or actual budget cut to state-funded or contract-funded programs.
 Significant cuts will be defined as cuts of $100,000 or more within the general operating budget; however, smaller cuts may also be considered significant if they constitute a substantial percentage of the operating budget for a specific program or service.

 • In exercising its budget oversight authority, the Board may approve or reject the annual budget as presented by the President; may direct the President to assure that the budget sufficiently addresses the stated goals and priorities of the Board; however, the Board will not exercise any line item vetoes on specific items within the budget.
-The Board may defer action on the budget, and may direct the President to reconsider or revise specific items.
+The Board may defer action on the budget and may direct the President to reconsider or revise specific items.

-• The Board directs the President to assure that the college maintains sufficient reserve funding to maintain operation of the college in case of fiscal or other emergencies.
-As a general guideline, sufficient reserves should be defined as 2 months of operating expenses; consideration should also be given to providing for continuity of operations with regard to unforeseen natural or manmade disasters, as well as unplanned capital repair and replacement.
+• The President shall maintain sufficient reserve funding to maintain operation of the college in case of fiscal uncertainty or other emergencies.
+As a general guideline, sufficient reserves should be defined as three months of operating expenses; consideration should also be given to providing for continuity of operations with regard to unforeseen natural or manmade disasters, as well as unplanned capital repair and replacement.

 Number: 5.012 Legal Authority: